bensmidt/flaresight/README.md

     - "Other" are potential false positive objects such as vehicle lights, sunlight, metal lamps, etc.

 ### Wild
+*Datasets that I've found "in the wild".
+They may or may not be used by researchers but I haven't verified whether they are or aren't.*
 - Fire Detection from Images: [dataset](https://github.com/robmarkcole/fire-detection-from-images)
 - Fire and Smoke Dataset: [dataset](https://www.kaggle.com/datasets/dataclusterlabs/fire-and-smoke-dataset?resource=download)
 - FIRE Dataset: [dataset](https://www.kaggle.com/datasets/phylake1337/fire-dataset)